thoughtbot/paperclip/README.md

   has_attached_file :avatar, :styles => { :medium => "300x300>", :thumb => "100x100>" }, :default_url => "/images/:style/missing.png"
 end
 ```
+(Note: if you are using Rails 4, leave attr_accessible out to accommodate [strong parameters](https://github.com/rails/strong_parameters).
+Instead add the parameters in the controller (see below).)

 In your migrations: